Monday 23 October 1939

 Attention is turning to Norway on both sides of the conflict.
 Admiral Raeder already has suggested that Norway would provide excellent U-boat bases.
 There also are large nickel deposits in the north near Murmansk, along with the Narvik iron ore.
 Sweden controls the rail line from Narvik after which it would have to be loaded on ships anyway, so shipping the ore down the Norwegian coast whilst avoiding Swedish interference completely is highly valued.
 It is Norway's geographic location and natural resources that make it extremely attractive to nearby large powers.

 Norway, for its part, knows all too well how important it would be as an asset to both sides.
 Aircraft and vessels from the warring parties have been violating its neutrality routinely.
 It is remaining studiously neutral - though one can detect hints here and there of favoritism to the Allies, albeit under heavy political pressure from them due to its own reliance on sea supply lines.
-However, there are influential forces in Norway which are adamantly pro-German or at least not pro-Ally.
+However, there are influential forces in Norway that are adamantly pro-German or at least not pro-Ally.

 American Homefront: Gallup continues polling the public.
 Previously, it found that 95% opposed American involvement in the European war.
 This time it asks which side the respondent wishes to see win.
 The results: